rybolov/UltraDDR-PCAP-Replay/README.md

 # ultraddr-pcap-replay

-A utility that reads a packet capture (PCAP) file, extracts queries, and replays them to Vercara UltraDDR using a customer account ID and gives some analysis.
+A utility that reads a packet capture (PCAP) file, extracts DNS query names, and replays them to Vercara UltraDDR using a customer account ID and gives some analysis.
 It also seeds the domains/FQDNs into the Watch Engine so that they can be later qualified and blocked if they are new to UltraDDR.

 This tool replays the following query types:
 1. A